Charged ultralong-range Rydberg trimers

 \subsection{Squid and snow angel states}

-We consider a Rydberg atom in the presence of an ion which lies outside the Rydberg cloud, as illustrated in Fig.~\ref{fig:schematic}~(a).\\ The systems's electronic structure is described by the Hamiltonian $H_e = H_0 + V_{ei}(R_I)$~\footnote{Unless stated otherwise, atomic units are assumed throughout.}. $H_0$ describes the Rydberg electron interacting with the positively-charged Rydberg core and $V_{ei}(R_I)$ is the net multipole interaction between the ion and Rydberg atom for a given internuclear separation $R_I$~\cite{Duspayev2021Longrange,Deiss2021LongRange}
+We consider a Rydberg atom in the presence of an ion at internuclear distances in which there is vanishing spatial overlap between the charge distribution of the Rydberg atom and the ion, as illustrated in Fig.~\ref{fig:schematic}~(a).
+This holds for internuclear distances greater than the so-called LeRoy radius $R_{LR}$~\cite{LeRoy1974LongRange}, which for this system is approximately defined by the diameter of the Rydberg cloud.\\ The system's electronic structure is described by the Hamiltonian $H_e = H_0 + V_{ei}(R_I)$~\footnote{Unless stated otherwise, atomic units are assumed throughout.}. $H_0$ describes the Rydberg electron interacting with the positively-charged Rydberg core and $V_{ei}(R_I)$ is the net multipole interaction between the ion and Rydberg atom for a given internuclear separation $R_I$~\cite{Duspayev2021Longrange,Deiss2021LongRange}